legendu-net/blog/misc/content/2017-04-08-odbc-vs-jdbc-in-python.markdown

 but rather for convenient reference of the author and future improvement.
 **

 Overall speaking,
 Python has better ODBC support than JDBC support.
 Most database related packages in Python support or rely on ODBC.
 Currently, ODBC packages also have richer feathers than JDBC packages.
 However,
 it is not an easy job to install and configure ODBC drivers for a non-open source databases.

+## ODBC vs JDBC

-## JDBC Packages in Python
+### JDBC Packages in Python

 1. `JayDeBeApi` is currently the first choice even thought it is not fully DB-API compliant.
 It works on both Python 2 and Python 3.